andreaskaempf/adventofcode2022/README.md

   on a screen, using the sequence of acculator values, and report the eight letters that appear. (*medium*)

+* **Day 11** (Go): Simulate transfer of objects between a bunch of monkeys, with "worry levels" assigned to each object.
+Each monkey modifies the worry level according to some rules, then passes it to one of two monkeys, depending on whether the worry level is divisible by that monkey's "test" number.
+Count up the number of inspections each monkey makes during the simulation.
+The answer is the product of the two highest inspection counts.
+  Trivial (if tedious) for 20 iterations in Part 1, but integer values overflow for 10,000 iterations in Part 2, unless you apply an adjustment that preserves the decision outcomes while keeping the numbers fom getting too large. (*hard*)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go